-Easy oatmeal cranberry cookies recipe, homemade with simple ingredients.
+Easy, fresh cranberry cookies recipe, homemade with simple ingredients.
 Slightly crispy on the outside but soft and chewy on the inside.
-Loaded with white chocolate chips, fresh cranberries, orange zest and pecans.
+Loaded with white chocolate chips, oatmeal, orange zest and pecans.

 For many people, cranberries is one of those fruits that mark the beginning of the Holiday season.
-With it’s popping red color and strong tart flavor, it’s popular in many Christmas desserts.
-Along with today’s cranberry white chocolate chip cookies, you can also enjoy them in this Coconut Cranberry Cake and this Condensed Milk Fudge (Cranberry and Pistachio) and these Cranberry Orange Scones.
+With its popping red color and strong tart flavor, it's popular in many Christmas desserts.
+Along with today's recipe, you can also enjoy them in this Coconut Cranberry Cake and this Condensed Milk Fudge (Cranberry and Pistachio) and these Cranberry Orange Scones.

 - Cream butter and sugar- Until light and fluffy.

-- Add wet ingredients– Mix in eggs, vanilla extract, orange zest and mix until smooth.
+- Add wet ingredients- This includes eggs, vanilla extract, orange zest.

-- Add dry ingredients– Mix in flour, oats, baking powder, baking soda until just combined
+- Add dry ingredients- This includes flour, oats, baking powder, baking soda.

 - Stir in add-ins- Such as cranberries, white chocolate chips, and pecans.

-- Chill– Do this for about 30 minutes so that the dough becomes easier to handle and is not sticky.
+- Chill- So that the dough becomes easier to handle.

-- Bake- Place cookie dough balls on a baking tray and bake at 375 degrees F for 12-14 minutes.
+- Bake- Place cookie dough balls on a baking tray and bake until golden brown.